 Now let us consider whether tithing is required in the new covenant.
 Tithing is mentioned only three or four times in the New Testament.
 Jesus acknowledged that the Pharisees were very careful about tithing (Luke 18:12), and he said that they should not leave it undone (Matthew 23:23; Luke 11:42).
 Tithing, like other old covenant rules and rituals, was a law at the time Jesus spoke.
 Jesus criticized the Pharisees not for tithing, but for treating tithing as more important than mercy, love, justice and faithfulness.

 The only other New Testament mention of tithing is in Hebrews.
-The fact that Abraham was blessed by and paid tithes to Melchizedek illustrates the superiority of Melchizedek and Jesus Christ over the Levitical priesthood (Hebrews 7:1-10).
+The fact that Abraham was blessed by and gave tithes to Melchizedek illustrates the superiority of Melchizedek and Jesus Christ over the Levitical priesthood (Hebrews 7:1-10).
 The passage then goes on to note that “when the priesthood is changed, the law must be changed also” (verse 12).

 There was a change of the priesthood from the Levites to Jesus Christ, and this implies a change in the law that assigned the Levites to be priests.
 How much has been changed?
 Hebrews says that the old covenant is obsolete.
 The package of laws that commanded tithes to be given to the Levites is obsolete.

 Humans should honor God by voluntarily returning some of the blessings he gives them — this is still a valid principle.
 The only place that a percentage is required is within the old covenant.
 There is good precedent for tithing before Sinai, but no proof that it was required.